dhiraj1540/Getting-and-Cleaning-Data---Coursera-Course-Project/CodeBook.md

 #

-This code book summarizes the resulting fields in `tidy.txt`.
+This code book summarizes the variables in `averages_data.txt`.

 ## Identifiers

-* `subject` - The ID of the test subject
+* `subject` - ID of the test subject
-* `activity` - The type of activity performed when the corresponding measurements were taken
+* `activity` - Type of activity performed when the corresponding measurements were taken

 ## Measurements